youngklee/ZenPackers/modeling.rst

 you probably have a problem where ZODB does not have a relationship map built to handle your data structure.
 This can happen if:

+* You forgot to restart Zenoss services after installing the ZP, then added a device.
+Such a device won't have your ZP's deviceClass available to it.
+* The device structure was changed after the ZP was installed, while the old relationship map still persists.
 * Your ZenPack failed to execute buildRelations() on your device.
 * You somehow damaged the relations structure in ZODB.
-* The device structure was changed after the ZP was installed, while the old relationship map still persists.

 You may be able to fix this in **zendmd** by issuing these commands::